-Strawberries Romanoff Tort ~ A Moist and Creamy Make-ahead Cake
+Strawberries Romanoff Torte ~ A Moist and Creamy Make-ahead Cake

 For my husband’s birthday this year, I had to do things a little differently, thanks to the quirky oven that came with our rental.
 His usual Black Forest cherry cake had to be back-burnered (ha!) because what little baking I was able to do was being done in a toaster oven.
 And because I make his annual chocolate cake from a super moist store-bought cake mix, as my Black Forest childhood romping mother taught me to do, I was afraid it would rise over the top of a small pan and make a royal mess, as well as ruin my toaster oven and possibly electrocute me.
 Plan B went into development.